hashmatter/p3lib/specs/p3lib-sphinx-specs.md

 `p3lib-sphinx` implements the sphinx packet format as defined by [1].
-This package implements the data structures and primitives for creating, relaying and verifying sphinx packets for onion routing and mix-networks.
-The first version (v0.1) of the package is highly inspired on the Sphinx onion routing implementation by Lightning Network routing protocol [2].
+This package implements the data structures and primitives for creating, relaying and verifying sphinx packets for onion routing and mix-networks.:w

 ## Protocol overview